dmlseeing/weiboOfActor/README.md

 ## **Bullet points**
 Key skills that I have learned
-  1.  >selenium,webdriver
+  1.  >json,csv
-  2.  >WebDriverWait
+  2.  >selenium,webdriver
-  3.  >json,csv
+  3.  >WebDriverWait
+  Its function is similar to _time.sleep()_ and it finally achieves dynamic glide.